mhovd/rust-runner/README.md

 ## Using in CI

 Use this image wherever you need a GitHub runner with Rust ready to go.
-Ensure the container has the required secrets and registration tokens as per the base image documentation.
+Ensure the container has the required secrets and registration tokens as per the base image documentation, see https://github.com/myoung34/docker-github-actions-runner .